 Description: The bungee cord fasteners for trekking poles and ice tools are also handy features.
 In addition, the air-scape back panel allows for effective ventilation, especially if you have loaded it with between 10 and 20 pounds of kit.

-Osprey have pretty much thought of it all with their Talon 22, including a top slash pocket, and helmet and rear light attachment.
+Osprey have pretty much thought of it all with their Osprey Packs Talon 22 Backpack, including a top slash pocket, and helmet and rear light attachment.
 Adjustments to get the perfect fit are easy with gender specific torso adjustable harness and hip supports.

 f we had to be critical, perhaps the addition of compression straps for the front pocket would have been a useful extra, having said this, there is an adjustable buckle which could expand to accommodate a rain jacket.